avendramini/OD-SDN-Slicing/README.md

 ## CLI REST Commands Overview

+### Core REST API commands for slice management and controller control

 The system includes a RESTful API that allows direct interaction with the SDN controller and network slicing logic via CLI commands.
-Below is an overview of the most relevant `curl` commands for controlling the network from the terminal:
+Below is an overview of the most relevant `curl` commands for controlling the network from the terminal.

 | **Action**                | **Description**                                                                                       | **Command**                                                                                                              |
 |---------------------------|-------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------|